pingidentity/pingdirectory-go-client/configurationapi/docs/AddCertificateMapperRequest.md

 ### NewAddCertificateMapperRequest

-`func NewAddCertificateMapperRequest(mapperName string, schemas []EnumthirdPartyCertificateMapperSchemaUrn, enabled bool, subjectAttribute string, scriptClass string, subjectAttributeMapping []string, fingerprintAttribute string, fingerprintAlgorithm EnumcertificateMapperFingerprintAlgorithmProp, extensionClass string, ) *AddCertificateMapperRequest`
+`func NewAddCertificateMapperRequest(mapperName string, schemas []EnumthirdPartyCertificateMapperSchemaUrn, enabled bool, scriptClass string, subjectAttributeMapping []string, fingerprintAlgorithm EnumcertificateMapperFingerprintAlgorithmProp, extensionClass string, ) *AddCertificateMapperRequest`

 NewAddCertificateMapperRequest instantiates a new AddCertificateMapperRequest object This constructor will assign default values to properties that have it defined,